benburgess1/Quasiperiodic-OFL/README.md

 ## Contents
 ### Approximant
 This folder contains code used to generate and analyse periodic approximants to the quasiperiodic system.
-- Approximant_Bandstructure.py: code for diagonalising the approximant Hamiltonians, calculating the density of states (DoS), etc.
+- Approximant_Bandstructure.py: code for diagonalising the approximant Hamiltonians, calculating the density of states (DoS), spectral function, etc.
 - Approximant_Curvature.py: code for calculating the Berry curvature and Chern number of approximant systems.
 - Approximant_Vectors.py: code for generating and visualising the approximant systems.
 - Generate_Combined_Data.py: a single script which can be run to fully analyse a single approximant system with specified parameters.
 The bandstructure, density of states, Berry curvature and Chern number are all calculated and saved.